Read the Journal Online

 Quotations and Citations

 - Do not use end- or footnotes.
-References should be incorporated into the text via brief parenthetical notation, for example: This volume complements a recent study by Eve Gardener (The Pineapple, Honolulu 2009).
+Incorporate references, if needed, into the text via brief parenthetical notation, for example: This volume complements a recent study by Eve Gardener (The Pineapple, Honolulu 2009).

-- When quoting or referring to specific pages within the work under review, cite the page number(s) within parentheses, omitting the abbreviations p. for page or S. for Seite.
+- When quoting or referring to specific pages within the work under review, always cite just the page number(s) within parentheses after the quote.

 - Mark material you have omitted in a quote by a bracketed ellipsis [...].

-- Place commas and periods inside quotation marks [= MLA usage] in both English and German reviews.
+- In English reviews, place commas and periods inside quotation marks [= MLA usage] unless the quotation is immediately followed by parenthetical citation.

 - When referring to titles in your review, please italicize book titles, but place titles of shorter works in quotation marks.